DominikNovosel/Birday-LTS/README.md

 - Additional notification up to 7 days before the event
 - Fetch the existing birthdays from the contacts app, images included!
 - Easily backup and restore your saved events!
-- insert an event manually, just specifying a name, an optional surnamen an image and a date (with optional year)
+- insert an event manually, just specifying a name, an optional surname an image and a date (with optional year)
 - Choose your favorite events to see detailed information about them and a countdown for each one
 - Tap on an event to see every possible detail and the available actions
 - The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store